Northern Ireland Apprenticeship Week

-During the second annual Northern Ireland Apprenticeship Week (26-30 April 2021), a number of virtual events will be taking place across Northern Ireland to help give an insight and answers to those queries.
+During the second annual Northern Ireland Apprenticeship Week (7-11 February 2022), a number of virtual events will be taking place across Northern Ireland to help give insight and answers to those queries.

 Events will be hosted by a range of stakeholders including local councils, employers, Further Education colleges, universities, private training providers and others.

 Find out what events will be happening below.

 Mid & East Antrim Council have been working with Department for the Economy, sector bodies, employers, schools and colleges to coordinate local events for #NIAW2022 (7-11 February) including:

 We are inviting young people to become engineers and entrepreneurs to develop ideas that could change our world for the better!